All Episodes

 Amen.

-The first thing we've got to fix too, Sean, is that Tim and his colleagues and finance committee came up with this small business loan to allow people to borrow two and a half times our payroll to keep their employees attached to their business until we can, you know, start opening up the uh the country again.
+The first thing we've got to fix, too, Sean, is that Tim and his colleagues and finance committee came up with a small business loan to allow people to borrow two and a half times their payroll to keep their employees attached to their business until we can start to open up the country again.

 But we also created unemployment benefits that pay people more not to work than to work.